AmandaShuman/warPython/README.md

 5 - how to copy a list
 6 - how to include if/else statements in list comprehensions 7 - list comprehensions!
 I understand them enough to write them on my own now.
-8 - working with tuples to remove
+8 - working with tuples to use .startswith() for removing values 9 - converting a list to a string
+10 - using .find()
+11 - using slice()